docs

 Does an accepted 277CA mean the claim will be paid?

-No. A 277CA with Claim Status Category Code A2 means the claim was accepted into the payer's adjudication system.
-The payer's adjudicators have not yet reviewed it, and nothing about the A2 code reflects their judgment on coverage, medical necessity, coding accuracy, or authorization.
-The 835 ERA — which arrives after adjudication — is where payment and denial decisions appear.
-An accepted 277CA is the start of the adjudication process, not the end of it.
+No. An A2 means the claim was accepted into the payer's adjudication system.
+Adjudicators have not yet reviewed it, and A2 says nothing about coverage, medical necessity, coding, or authorization.
+The 835 ERA, which arrives after adjudication, is where payment and denial decisions appear.
+An accepted 277CA is the start of adjudication, not the end.

 What is the difference between a 277CA rejection and a denial?

-A 277CA rejection happens before adjudication.
-The claim failed the payer's pre-adjudication edits — enrollment checks, identifier validation, duplicate detection, format rules — and never entered the adjudication system.
-A denial happens after adjudication: the claim was reviewed, and the payer decided not to pay some or all of it, reporting the reason on the 835 ERA with CARC and group codes.
-Rejections are corrected by fixing the data problem and resubmitting; denials typically require an appeal or a contractual adjustment depending on the CARC group code.
+A 277CA rejection happens before adjudication: the claim failed the payer's pre-adjudication edits and never entered the system.
+A denial happens after adjudication: the claim was reviewed and the payer decided not to pay some or all of it, reporting the reason on the 835 ERA with CARC and group codes.
+Rejections are fixed by correcting the data and resubmitting; denials typically need an appeal or a contractual adjustment depending on the CARC group code.
 See the denial management workflow guide for the full CARC and group code framework.

 How long does it take to receive a 277CA?

-Stedi's 277CA documentation notes that the first 277CA from the clearinghouse typically arrives within about 30 minutes of claim submission.
-A second 277CA from the payer usually follows within 24 to 48 hours, though some payers batch acknowledgments and deliver them on a daily or twice-daily cycle.
-The clearinghouse and payer 277CAs are independent — a clearinghouse A2 (accepted) does not prevent a subsequent payer A3 (rejected).
-Billing teams should monitor for both.
+Stedi's documentation notes the first 277CA from the clearinghouse typically arrives within about 30 minutes of submission.
+A payer 277CA usually follows within 24 to 48 hours, though some payers batch acknowledgments to a daily or twice-daily cycle.
+The two are independent: a clearinghouse A2 does not prevent a later payer A3, so monitor for both.

 What should we do when a 277CA comes back with A3:562:85?

-That combination means the claim was returned as unprocessable (A3), the specific reason is an NPI problem (status code 562), and the entity at fault is the billing provider (entity code 85).
-The investigation steps: verify the billing provider NPI in the NPPES registry, confirm that the NPI is enrolled with this specific payer under the submitted TIN, check for digit transpositions in the 10-digit NPI on the claim, and — if the NPI is valid but not enrolled — initiate payer enrollment before resubmitting.
-Per Office Ally's analysis, resubmit as a new original claim, not a replacement.
-Enrollment gaps that affect multiple claims for the same billing provider should trigger a payer setup review rather than claim-by-claim corrections.
+That means returned as unprocessable (A3), an NPI problem (status code 562), with the billing provider at fault (entity 85).
+Verify the billing provider NPI in NPPES, confirm it is enrolled with this payer under the submitted TIN, check for digit transpositions in the 10-digit NPI, and if the NPI is valid but not enrolled, start payer enrollment before resubmitting.
+Per Office Ally's analysis, resubmit as a new original, not a replacement.
+Enrollment gaps affecting multiple claims for the same provider should trigger a payer setup review, not claim-by-claim fixes.

 Can a claim receive multiple 277CAs?

 Yes.
-A single 837 submission can generate a 277CA from the clearinghouse, a 277CA from an intermediary network, and a 277CA from the payer — each at different times and potentially with different outcomes.
-Stedi's receive claim responses documentation explains that some payers also batch multiple claims into a single 277CA file, while one claim may appear in multiple 277CA responses during its routing.
-Billing systems should treat each 277CA as a status update for the corresponding claim, updating the claim's tracking record and queuing it for follow-up if any 277CA reports a rejection — including payer rejections that arrive after the clearinghouse already reported acceptance.
+One 837 can generate a 277CA from the clearinghouse, one from an intermediary network, and one from the payer — each at a different time and potentially with a different outcome.
+Stedi's receive claim responses documentation notes some payers also batch many claims into one 277CA file, while one claim can appear across multiple 277CAs during routing.
+Treat each as a status update for its claim, and queue the claim for follow-up if any 277CA reports a rejection — including payer rejections that arrive after the clearinghouse reported acceptance.

 What happens to the timely filing clock when a claim is rejected?

-The clock keeps running.
-A rejection does not pause the timely filing window.
-A claim submitted on day one and rejected on day three has consumed three days of the filing window regardless of when the biller notices the rejection.
-This is why prompt 277CA monitoring matters for financial reasons, not just operational ones.
-If a rejected claim is resubmitted after the payer's timely filing limit, the payer can deny it as CO-29 (time limit for filing expired).
-The original 277CA acknowledgment — including the rejected one — serves as timestamp evidence for timely filing appeals, but the filing deadline itself is measured from the date of service, not from the date of resubmission.
-Common timely filing limits: Medicare is 12 months from date of service; most commercial payers are 90 to 180 days; Medicaid varies by state, often 90 days or shorter.
+It keeps running.
+A rejection does not pause the window.
+A claim submitted on day one and rejected on day three has consumed three days regardless of when the biller notices.
+This is why prompt monitoring is a financial matter, not just an operational one.
+A claim resubmitted after the payer's limit can be denied CO-29 (time limit for filing expired).
+The original 277CA, even a rejected one, is timestamp evidence for a timely filing appeal, but the deadline itself runs from the date of service, not the date of resubmission.
+Common limits: Medicare 12 months from date of service; most commercial payers 90 to 180 days; Medicaid varies by state, often 90 days or shorter.

 What is the difference between A6, A7, and A8 rejection categories?

-A6 means required information was missing from the claim.
-A7 means information was present but failed the payer's validation — the value was submitted but was wrong (invalid NPI, retired diagnosis code, misformatted member ID).
-A8 means two fields on the claim contradict each other — the classic example is a billing provider NPI and TIN combination where the NPI is real and the TIN is real but they are not associated with each other in the payer's enrollment records.
-A6 is a data completeness problem.
-A7 is a data accuracy problem.
-A8 is a data consistency or enrollment setup problem.
-Each requires a different investigation path: A6 prompts adding the missing element; A7 prompts verifying the submitted value against an authoritative source (NPPES, the payer's enrollment portal, the current ICD-10-CM code set); A8 prompts reviewing payer enrollment to ensure the NPI-TIN association is correct.
+A6 means required information was missing.
+A7 means information was present but failed validation — submitted but wrong (invalid NPI, retired diagnosis code, misformatted member ID).
+A8 means two fields contradict each other — the classic case is a billing provider NPI and TIN that are each real but not associated in the payer's enrollment records.
+A6 is a completeness problem, A7 an accuracy problem, A8 a consistency or enrollment-setup problem.
+A6 prompts adding the missing element; A7 prompts verifying the value against an authoritative source (NPPES, the payer's enrollment portal, the current ICD-10-CM set); A8 prompts reviewing payer enrollment to confirm the NPI-TIN association.

 How current is this guide?

-Last reviewed 2026-05-17.
+Last reviewed 2026-06-07.
 X12 claim status category codes and claim status codes are maintained at x12.org/codes.
-The CAQH CORE 277CA Data Content Rule version CA.1.0 (March 2024) governs operating rule compliance for HIPAA-covered entities.
+The CAQH CORE 277CA Data Content Rule version CA.1.0 (March 2024) governs operating-rule compliance for HIPAA-covered entities.
 Stedi's 277CA documentation is at stedi.com/docs/providers/providers-claim-acknowledgments.
-Timely filing limits are payer- and state-specific and should be verified against current payer contracts and state Medicaid bulletins.
+Timely filing limits are payer- and state-specific; verify against current payer contracts and state Medicaid bulletins.

 References